LiterallyBlah/Dynamic-Attention-Sinks-in-Streaming-LLMs/README.md

 # Theoretical Proposal for Dynamic Attention Sinks in Streaming Large Language Models

 > **Note**: This proposal is theoretical and aims to extend existing concepts for further research and validation.
+> **Disclaimer**: The author of this proposal is reasonably new to the area of Large Language Models and attention mechanisms.
+This idea was formed while reviewing the paper "Efficient Streaming Language Models with Attention Sinks."

 ## Table of Contents
 1. [Introduction](#introduction)